manjotpahwa/stripe-assignment/README.md

 ## Features
 |     | Features
 :---: | :---
 ✨ | **Simple UI for card payments**.
-This demo uses pre-built Stripe components customized to fit the app design, including the [Card Element](https://stripe.com/docs/elements) which provides real-time validation, formatting, and autofill.
+This demo uses pre-built Stripe components, including the [Card Element](https://stripe.com/docs/elements) which provides real-time validation.
-🌍 | **Payment methods for Europe and Asia.** A dozen redirect-based payment methods are supported through the [Sources API](https://stripe.com/docs/sources), from [iDEAL](https://stripe.com/docs/sources/ideal) to [WeChat Pay](https://stripe.com/docs/sources/wechat-pay).
 🔐 | **Dynamic 3D Secure for Visa and Mastercard.** The app automatically handles the correct flow to complete card payments with [3D Secure](https://stripe.com/docs/payments/dynamic-3ds), whether it’s required by the card or encoded in one of your [3D Secure Radar rules](https://dashboard.stripe.com/radar/rules).
 🚀 | **Built-in proxy for local HTTPS and webhooks.** Card payments require HTTPS and asynchronous payment methods with redirects rely on webhooks to complete transactions—[ngrok](https://ngrok.com/) is integrated so the app is served locally over HTTPS.
 The [Stripe CLI](https://github.com/stripe/stripe-cli#listen) is used to forward webhook events to the local server.
 📦 | **No datastore required.** Customers are stored using the [Stripe API](https://stripe.com/docs/api/products) and inventory is in memory, so you don't need a database to keep track of products.